silaseverett/twitter_vizualization/README.md

 ### Users:

-This dashboard was developed for Change.org as a final project for UC Berkeley's MIDS Program W209 summer course 2018.
+This dashboard was developed using D3 for enabling light-weight analysis of a filtered Twitter stream.
 Through an interactive visualization dashboard, the project sought to enable petition campaigns to:

 1. Track campaign progress
 2. Sharpen strategy and tactics to reach broader audiences